Skip to the main content

 Traits & Skills

-Occupational health nurses need to have:
+Occupational health nurses need:

-• problem-solving and critical-thinking skills
+• Problem-solving and critical-thinking skills

-• organizational skills
+• Organizational skills

-• patience, understanding and a caring attitude
+• Patience, understanding, and a caring attitude

-• flexibility and enthusiasm
+• Flexibility and enthusiasm

-• leadership skills
+• Leadership skills

-• basic knowledge of business principles
+• Knowledge of business principles

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.